EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### expose

-Expose also exposes ports, **the difference with ports is that ports only expose ports, **the difference with ports is that ports only expose ports. will only be available to the linked services,** not to the machine we are running docker-compose from. where we are running docker-compose.
+Expose also exposes ports, **the difference with ports is that the ports will only be available for the linked services,** not for the machine from where we are running docker-compose.

 ```docker
 version: "3.8"